nebulazorua/linc_luajit/README.md

 ---
 ### Android Libs
-be default, dynamic libs are used, but you can use static libs by adding this to build command:
+be default, dynamic libs are used, but you can use static libs instead, by adding this to build command:
 ```
 -D luajit_static
 ```